cvansteenburg/odmantic/docs/engine.md

 ### Using a Session

 !!!
-Tip "Why are sessions needed ?"
+Tip "Why are sessions needed?"
     A session is a way to
     guarantee that the data you read is consistent with the data you write.
     This is especially useful when you need to perform multiple operations on the